Pamalican Island, Sulu Archipelago, Agutaya, Palawan, Philippines

 Photo courtesy of Aman

-AmanpuloOccupying its own island in the Cyuo Archipelago—where members of the animal kingdom outnumber humans by some comical order of magnitude—Amanpulo is the consummate artist’s escape.
+AmanpuloAmanpulo occupies its own island in the Cyuo Archipelago, where members of the animal kingdom outnumber humans by some comical order of magnitude.
 Adding to the resort’s castaway cred is the private airstrip, where guests land after a quick flight from Manila.
 When not communing with the islet’s dozens of resident bird species or carefully avoiding nesting sea turtles, visitors can dive among the countless colorful denizens in the adjacent marine park, sail to neighboring islands, or hide out under the seashell-tiled ceilings at the spa (don’t miss the Hilot massage, which features warm banana leaves and cold-pressed coconut oil).
-Those interested in the local cuisine can even pick their own ingredients in the resort’s organic garden and then have the chef whip up a feast.
-Don’t leave without at least one peek through the island’s refracting telescope—the inherently epic night skies turn hallucinatory in its grip.
+Those interested in the local cuisine can even pick their own ingredients in the resort’s organic garden and have the chef whip up a feast.
+Don’t leave without at least one peek through the island’s refracting telescope, which makes the epic night sky look hallucinatory.

 AFAR Local Expert